 How do you legally buy cannabis?

 Adults 21+ years of age with a valid government-issued photo ID (driver’s license or passport) can legally buy cannabis from any licensed recreational dispensary in Colorado.
 At Faragosi Farms, we can accept temporary paper IDs providing that both the expired license and the temporary ID are with you.
 If your ID has been lost, we may accept a pristine temporary ID with another form of ID.
-As soon as you’re in the fun part begins!
-We don’t have a waiting room here, so feel free to browse or ask any of our friendly budtenders for help.
+If you are visiting Faragosi Farms from another country, unfortunately, we cannot accept your driver’s license, but we can accept

 Where can cannabis be consumed?

 It is legal for adults 21+ to consume cannabis in their private residences.
 It is illegal to consume cannabis in public places, especially federal land.
 Violating public use laws can result in fines and other legal penalties.
 We do not suggest smoking in your car as that is also illegal and may result in a DUI.
 There are “420 friendly” hotels in Trinidad, just ask when booking as some charge a smoking fee.
 Some hotels also offer smoking patios.